EECS-NTNU/pes-model/README.md

 ```
 #Using PES model
 * Select a benchmark from Benchmarks.py file
-* Determine Sampling frequency, communication incidence (for each sampling task), and communication events
+* Determine Sampling frequency (fs), communication incidence (ns for each sampling task), and communication events (nc)
+* Write fs, ns, nc, and the benchmark's name like the following command inside the runme.py file.

 ```
 HR = Benchmarks(1/8.0, [0, 20], 4, type='HR')
 ```
-In above line example 1/8.0 , [0, 20] and 4 are chosen sampling frequency, communication incidence (there is one type of sampling task), and communication events respectively for HR benchmark.
+For example, in the above command, 1/8.0, [0, 20], and 4 are chosen for sampling frequency, communication incidence (there is one type of sampling task in this example), and communication events, respectively, for HR benchmark.

 * Run the PES model:
+Write the following command inside the runme.py file
 ```
 HR.run_PES_Model()
 ```
+PES can predict infeasible, intermittent, and feasible systems by running python3 runme.py in the pes-model directory with the chosen configuration.
+In intermittent systems, PES also can predict the number of shutdowns (n_sd).

 # Attribution and PES model-related Publications